YehudaGurovich/seed7-language-support/README.md

 ## Usage

 - **Editing Seed7 Files:**
-  Open any file with the `.sd7` extension to see enhanced syntax highlighting and the custom theme if selected.
+  Open any file with the `.sd7` or `.s7i` extension to start using the Seed7 syntax highlighting, snippets, and the custom theme if selected.

 - **Selecting the Theme:**
   Press `Ctrl+K Ctrl+T` (or use **Preferences: Color Theme**) and select **Seed7 Dark** to use the custom theme.

 - **Running Code:**
   Code Runner is configured to compile and then execute Seed7 files using your custom command.
-Use Code Runner's commands to run your code.
+Use Code Runner's run button or the shortcut `Ctrl+Alt+N` to run your Seed7 code.
+  You can still run the code using the terminal through the command `s7c` or `s7` followed by the file name.

 ## Commands